NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 ```

 Well, as you can see in the above code, since by default we are redirecting our page to `tasks` so our tasks module would get loaded.
 When the route changes to '/users', the routes module would be loaded.
 This has been achieved
-using the `loadChildren` property defined on the route.
-Angular will fetch the module at the location and then load the routes defined in its router config.
+using the `loadChildren` property defined on the route. **Angular** will fetch the module at the location and then load the routes defined in its router config.
 So we did not load `UsersModule` and `TasksModule` in our `AppComponent`, instead used `loadChildren` property in the routing config.

 Here is the quick view of what is happening:

 ![view.gif](https://raw.githubusercontent.com/NamitaMalik/Lazy-Loading-with-Angular2-Routing/master/assets/view.gif)

-You can see tasks module gets loaded initially whereas the users module gets loaded only when we click on the Users tab.
+You can see tasks module gets loaded only when we click on the Tasks link.
+Similarly, users module also gets when we click on the Users link.

+Well that's all for now.
 I'll be back again with a new post soon, till then Happy Learning!

 Follow Me
 ---